yashrajkakkad/sem5-notes/notes/IO Management and Disk Scheduling.md

 ![](@attachment/Clipboard_2020-10-21-19-15-29.png)

 - We want to minimize number of I/O requests.
-- Single process deadlock - If a process issues and I/O command, is suspended awaiting the result, and then is swapped out prior to the beginning of the operation, the process is blocked waiting on the I/O event and the I/O operation is blocked waiting for the process to be swapped in.
+- Single process deadlock - If a process issues an I/O command, is suspended awaiting the result, and then is swapped out prior to the beginning of the operation, the process is blocked waiting on the I/O event and the I/O operation is blocked waiting for the process to be swapped in.

 ### Single Buffer
 ![](@attachment/Clipboard_2020-10-21-19-21-52.png)